om907/The-Lane-Emden-Equation/README.md

 The essence of this equation is that **_for star containing ideal gas, which has spherical symmetry, we can now find for any thermodynamic process (polytropic index $n$), we can find the quantities $\rho(r), M(r), P(r), g(r), \beta, T(r), L(r)$ provided the central density $\rho_{c}$, the polytropic constant $K$, the flux constant $C$, and the mean molecular weight $\mu$._**
 Knowing this, now its just fitting the observed information of stars to this equation's results in different $r$ regions.
 If we are lucky, there could be some star which is completely expressed by a single lane emden equation (particular $n, \rho_{c}, K, C, \mu$ value).

+The information of sun is given in below files.
+We want to fit this data using our knowledge.